JBSchueler/Inkscape_GRBL_FRC/README.md

-#Installing:
+## Installing:

 Simply copy all the files in the folder "Extensions" of Inkscape

->Windows ) "C:\<...>\Inkscape\share\extensions"
+- Windows ) "C:\<...>\Inkscape\share\extensions"

->Linux ) "/usr/share/inkscape/extensions"
+- Linux ) "/usr/share/inkscape/extensions"

->Mac ) "/Applications/Inkscape.app/Contents/Resources/extensions"
+- Mac ) "/Applications/Inkscape.app/Contents/Resources/extensions"

 for unix (& mac maybe) change the permission on the file:

->>chmod 755 for all the *.py files
+`chmod 755` for all the *.py files

->>chmod 644 for all the *.inx files
+`chmod 644` for all the *.inx files

-#Usage of "GRBL VFRC":
+## Usage of "GRBL VFRC":

 [Required file: png.py / grbl_vfrc.inx / grbl_vfrc.py]

-- Step 1) Resize the inkscape document to match the dimension of your working area on the laser cutter/engraver (Shift+Ctrl+D)
+1. Resize the inkscape document to match the dimension of your working area on the laser cutter/engraver (Shift+Ctrl+D)

-- Step 2) Draw or import the image
+2. Step 2) Draw or import the image

-- Step 3) To run the extension go to: Extension > GRBL Laser > GRBL Laser Variable Feed Rate Control
+3. Step 3) To run the extension go to: Extension > GRBL Laser > GRBL Laser Variable Feed Rate Control

-- Step 4) Play!
+4. Step 4) Play!

-#How To Set Laser Cut Values:
+## How To Set Laser Cut Values:
 1. Import "GREY_TEST.png" into InkScape as mentioned at Usage of "GRBL VFRC" (size 5 x 30mm)
 2. Set Gamma Correction  Y=1
 3. Set "Feed Rate for White" to maximum Feed Rate of CNC Machine